 Most insurers or mortgage protection providers offer added benefits and features at no extra cost known as automatic cover.

-A lump sum will be paid in the event of death caused by an accident when the insurer is still processing your application.
+A lump sum will be paid in the event of death caused by an accident, when the insurer is still processing your application.

 If you are diagnosed with a terminal illness and have less than 12 months to live, your full life cover sum will be paid out immediately

 If one of your children becomes deceased while the policy is in place, a sum of money is paid out on most policies.
-The sum of money differs but is usually 25% of the sum insured by the policy holder.
-This applies to Life insurance and Serious illness policies.
+The sum of money differs but is usually 25% of the sum insured by the policy

 This benefit allows you the ability to increase the sum of money that you have insured with your ou don’t need to apply for a new policy).
 You only qualify for this benefit on 3 occasions ;

-You can increase your Life Insurance and/or Serious Illness Protection by 50% (approx) without having to be medically examined again.
+You can increase you Life Insurance and/or Serious Illness Protection by 50% (approx) without having to be medically examined again.
 This is very beneficial if either policy holder has had deterioration in health since the policy was originally put in force.